 The six winning entries will be featured in a collection of note cards mailed to AAUW members in the spring.
-And, for the second year in a row, one of the six winners has received the NMWA Award of Distinction!
+And, for the third year in a row, one of the six winners will take home an NMWA Award of Distinction!

-- Read about last year’s NMWA Awardee of Distinction.
+- Read about the 2013 NMWA Awardee of Distinction.

-We’re in the sixth year of the annual AAUW Art Contest.
+We’re in the seventh year of the annual AAUW Art Contest.
 View all of our past winners!